Peter Asher: Career

-1970s and beyond
+1970s–1980s

 In the early 1970s, Asher also managed the country rock band, Country, which recorded for Atlantic Records through its subsidiary Clean Records, featuring Michael Fondiler and Tom Snow, who has since become a songwriter.
 For a time, Asher also managed James Taylor's sister Kate Taylor.
 When she decided to leave the business, she recommended him to Linda Ronstadt at which point Asher became Ronstadt's manager.
 Asher achieved his greatest success producing a long string of multi-platinum albums for James Taylor, including Sweet Baby James, JT and Flag, and for Linda Ronstadt, including Heart Like a Wheel; Simple Dreams; Living in the USA; What's New; Canciones De Mi Padre; and Cry Like a Rainstorm, Howl Like the Wind.

-The Roxy Theatre in West Hollywood was opened on 23 September 1973 by Elmer Valentine and Lou Adler along with original partners David Geffen, Elliot Roberts and Peter Asher.
+By producing records for Ronstadt, JD Souther, Andrew Gold and Bonnie Raitt, Peter Asher played a significant role in shaping the Californian rock sound during the 1970s.
+He was also one of the original partners in the Roxy Theatre in West Hollywood, which he opened on 23 September 1973 with Elmer Valentine, Lou Adler, and original partners David Geffen and Elliot Roberts.

-Asher also played a role in shaping the Californian rock sound prominent during the 1970s, producing records for Ronstadt, J. D. Souther, Andrew Gold and Bonnie Raitt.
-In 1976, Asher and Waller reformed for the annual New York "Beatlefest" and played a few other dates.
+In 1976, Asher and Waller performed for the annual New York "Beatlefest" and played a few other dates.
 In the 1980s, Asher also worked on hit albums for artists as diverse as Cher and 10,000 Maniacs.

+1990–2010

-In February 1995, Asher was named Senior Vice-President, Sony Music Entertainment.
+In February 1995, Asher was named Senior Vice-President of Sony Music Entertainment.
 At the beginning of 2002, Asher left Sony and returned full-time to the management of artists' careers as co-President of Sanctuary Artist Management.
 In January 2005 he was named President, the position he held until September 2006, when he resigned.
 In 2007 Asher joined forces with his friend Simon Renshaw (who manages the Dixie Chicks) at the company Simon founded, Strategic Artist Management.
 Strategic has grown into a dominant force in the entertainment industry, now managing artists in many fields of endeavour beyond just music – one of Asher's clients is Pamela Anderson.
 Asher also reunited with James Taylor as the producer of the Live at the Troubadour reunion album recorded in 2007, with Carole King and Taylor's original band.

 During 2005 and 2006, Peter and Gordon reformed for occasional concerts.
 However, Waller died in 2009 and in its obituary, The Times observed that "Waller was thought more handsome than the slightly nerdish looking Asher".

-Asher had been quoted as saying that actor Mike Myers has said he had patterned his Austin Powers character after Asher's appearance, although Elizabeth Hurley, who co-starred in Austin Powers, said the original model was broadcaster Simon Dee.
+Asher was quoted as saying actor Mike Myers patterned his Austin Powers character after Asher's appearance, although Elizabeth Hurley, who co-starred in Austin Powers, said the original model included broadcaster Simon Dee.